MortalityX/MortalityX/README.md

 - 👋 Hi, I’m @MortalityX
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Html and CSS
+- 🌱 I’m currently learning Html and CSS and Javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---